Velocidex/velociraptor-web/content/docs/artifacts/misc.md

 ---
 description: Various Artifacts which do not fit into other categories.
-linktitle: Miscelaneous
+linktitle: Miscellaneous
-title: Miscelaneous Artifacts
+title: Miscellaneous Artifacts
 toc: true
 weight: 70